petergoes/petergoes.nl/content/blog/my-stab-at-rendering-shadow-dom-server-side/index.md

 7. Loop over the data object to add all properties to the Web Components properties.
 This makes sure Array and Object properties are set via JavaScript
 8. Update the `data-ssr` attribute to `'hydrated'` to indicate that this Web Component has been hydrated

+### Things I did not cover

+As stated before, I only focused on serialising the HTML.
+CSS is something I did not cover at all.
+But even then, the HTML part is not fully complete yet.
+As you might know, Web Components can have multiple `<slot>` elements.
+The process thus far only covers a Web Component with a single `<slot>`!

 And that's all there is to it.
 I am sure I can improve this code quite a lot.
 But it gets me started.

 If you want to have a look at the full code, check out the repo [here](https://github.com/petergoes/ssr-web-components/tree/0d1b6d5121faf4009a70fed2e657b2c034307695).